SMI/SmiServices/README.md

 ```

 Note: If you have Maven `>=3.6.1` then you can pass `-ntp` to each of the above commands in order to hide the large volume of messages related to the downloading of dependencies.

+## Running

+All applications and services are runnable through the `smi` program.
+This is available either in the binary distribution, or in the `src/Applications/Applications.SmiRunner/bin` directory if developing locally.
+See the SmiRunner [README](/src/applications/Applications.SmiRunner/README.md) for more information.

 ## Developing